Frequently Asked Questions

 Yes, applicants who were educated outside of the U.S. may complete the degree evaluation process after an offer of admission to the MBA program.

-The Evening MBA program schedule is very flexible and students have the option to take nine or more credits per Fall and Spring semester, which would qualify them for “full-time” student status by the university.
+The Professional MBA program schedule is very flexible and students have the option to take nine or more credits per Fall and Spring semester, which would qualify them for “full-time” student status by the university.

 Can students in the Full-Time MBA program work while they attend school?